RuiJieW/eleventy-netlify-boilerplate/posts/fourthpost.md

 ---
-title: This is the fourth example post
+title: Heart & Stroke Foundation
 date: 2020-02-03
 author: Rui Jie Wang
 summary: Why contemplating our mortality can be a powerful catalyst for change